-From time to time – but not very often – a TV Show gets released, which really surprises me.
+From time to time – but not very often – a TV Show gets released, which surprises me.
 This happened last time in 2007 with Pushing Daisies, where I loved everything: the story, the actors, the sets, every dialog.
 And now it happened again.
 I have a new favorite TV Show: Underwear (Underwear).

 The Atelier, a french word for a workshop or studio, a place, where professional artists work together and produce pieces of art, has multiple rooms, separated by doors, leading from the entrance hall, where customers get served, to the inner rooms of the owner.
-Additionally it has a cellar with tons of fabric, accessories and documents.
+Additionally, it has a cellar with tons of fabric, accessories, and documents.